thsmi/SeeYouScoreExporter/README.md

 SeeYou Competition recently got all new CUBX files and other major changes.
 Beside lots of improvements, sadly the xml files with the scooring are gone.

-Which means displaying the results on a projector via SeeYou's webview is no more possible.
+Which means displaying the results on a projector via SeeYou's webview tool is no more possible.
-Using the SoaringSpot Website is not very feasible if you want to present the result on a projector.
+Using the SoaringSpot Website is not very usefull if you want to present the result on a projector or on a smartphone application.

 This tool brings the XML/HTML Files back.
 It loads the results from soaringspot via the public api and renders them into files.